evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ## Advanced Driver Assistance Systems

-The XPENG G9 RWD Long Range has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The XPENG G9 RWD Long Range includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

 ### Safety Systems

-[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the XPENG G9 RWD Long Range, this system prevents the wheels from locking during braking.
+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/): Standard on the XPENG G9 RWD Long Range, this system prevents the wheels from locking during braking.

-[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the XPENG G9 RWD Long Range, this system improves the vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/): Standard on the XPENG G9 RWD Long Range, this system improves the vehicle's stability and handling during sudden maneuvers or on slippery road conditions.

-[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the XPENG G9 RWD Long Range, this system helps prevent the vehicle from drifting out of its lane.
+[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the XPENG G9 RWD Long Range, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Front Cross Traffic Assist (FCTA)**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Standard on the XPENG G9 RWD Long Range, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist (FCTA)**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Standard on the XPENG G9 RWD Long Range, this driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

-[**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/) : Standard on the XPENG G9 RWD Long Range, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.
+[**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/): Standard on the XPENG G9 RWD Long Range, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

-[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/) : Standard on the XPENG G9 RWD Long Range, is a driver assist system to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Standard on the XPENG G9 RWD Long Range, this driver assist system helps drivers avoid or mitigate frontal collisions.

-[**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the XPENG G9 RWD Long Range, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.
+[**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the XPENG G9 RWD Long Range, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

-[**Blind-spot monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the XPENG G9 RWD Long Range.
-This side assist system helps to detect traffic in blind spots.
+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the XPENG G9 RWD Long Range, this side assist system helps to detect traffic in blind spots.

 ### Driving Automation